CSE-VOICE/ITE-VOICE/README.md

 In the initial phase, we developed a generative AI model fine-tuned to deliver optimal smart home routines based on textual descriptions of user circumstances.
 To train the model, we constructed a robust dataset containing approximately 10,000 examples in the format (situation: routine).
 The dataset was generated using state-of-the-art generative AI models like ChatGPT, MS Copilot, Google Bard, and Claude.
 To ensure the recommendations are robust and contextually relevant, we included diverse and even unconventional circumstances in the dataset, expanding its versatility across realistic and imaginative scenarios.
 Once the dataset was prepared, we fine-tuned a transformer-based model, specifically the paust-t5-chat-large, optimized for Korean conversational contexts.

 In the second phase, our service extends from text-based interaction to voice-based commands using SKT NUGU.
-By integrating speech recognition, the system will process verbal requests while capturing extra verbal details such as emotional tone, urgency, and the speed of speech using IBM Watson API.
+By integrating speech recognition, the system will translate verbal request to text with Google Speech-To-Text API, while capturing extra verbal details such as emotional tone, urgency, and the speed of speech using Hume AI.
 These voice-derived textual and nuanced details will then be combined to enhance the model’s ability to generate more contextually optimized smart home routine recommendations, further tailoring responses to the user’s specific circumstances.
 Furthermore, our service keeps track of users’ conversation so that it can capture context, keywords and extra information like urgency and provide optimal smart home routine.

 ## Datasets